SayaniSen2022/MyPortfolio/README.md

 #WIP
-# MyPortfolio is a portfolio website.
-I have used React JS, HTML, CSS, ChakraUI & tailwind in the process of development.
+It is a portfolio website.
+Technologies used: React JS, HTML, CSS, ChakraUI & Tailwind.